-Another popular method is the business email compromise (BEC) scam, which involves impersonating a CEO or executive manager to trick someone in the finance department to make fraudulent wire transfers.
-In fact, the Australian Scamwatch website reported that losses to BEC scams totalled $2.8 million in 2018, and there’s more to come in the year ahead.
+Another popular method is the business email compromise (BEC) scam, which involves impersonating a CEO or executive manager, This method tricks someone in the finance department to make fraudulent wire transfers.
+In fact, the Australian Scamwatch website reported that losses to BEC scams totalled $2.8 million in 2018.
+Unfortunately, there’s more to come in the year ahead.

 Whoever the sender is, make sure to look closely at the email.
 If the address is randomised or does not match the sender’s name, the email is a spoof.
 Other tell-tale signs include poor formatting, glaring spelling errors, and over-the-top language that urges you to act quickly.

 It’s also important to critically analyse the context of the email.
 Would any legitimate company ever request for wire transfers or credit card information over email?
 Do your friends ever send file attachments let alone contact you via email?
 Answering these questions will help you identify spoofed emails.

 As with any online scam, a healthy dose of scepticism and discretion when checking your emails can go a long way.
 Avoid messages with suspicious links and attachments.